From Imperative to Declarative: Towards LLM-friendly OS Interfaces for Boosted Computer-Use Agents: From Imperative to Declarative

 \heading{Challenge \#2: Limited LLM context windows.} Navigation topology should be converted to textual prompts for LLM comprehension.
 However, modern applications expose numerous controls (>5,000 in Microsoft Office), making full topology prohibitively expensive for LLMs.
 An ideal interface should enable LLMs to accurately identify required controls without overwhelming their context windows.

-\heading{Challenge \#3: Inaccurate long-horizon planning.} Because the navigation topology is deterministic, the LLM can plan multiple commands in a single call, even when target controls are not currently visible.
+\heading{Challenge \#3: Inaccurate long-horizon planning.} Since the navigation topology is deterministic, the LLM can plan multiple commands in a single call, even when target controls are not currently visible.
 However, this makes subsequent commands contingent on earlier correctness: unexpected intermediate outcomes can invalidate subsequent steps and cascade into task errors.
-Additionally, real-world UI interaction is inherently unstable, for example, control name variations can break element identification.